 This is the first stage in the process, also known as planning since it produces the major project requirements and a broad roadmap.
 A software development project plan is a crucial component of the software development process.
 It impacts how everything will be accomplished and affects the whole development process.

 Phase 2 – Business Analysis

-After the first phase of brainstorming and coming up with ideas, it’s time to start delving into the nitty-gritty of things.
+Once the initial phase of brainstorming and ideation is complete, it is time to dive into the details and specifics of the project.
 This is where you need to validate your project idea and make it feasible from a technical standpoint and economical.

 At this stage, getting as much information as possible is essential to move on to the next one with a clear vision.

 The business analyst is responsible for conducting this analysis and producing a requirements document which the development team will use in the next stage.